Rare-earth element: Spain

 In central Spain, Ciudad Real Province, the proposed rare-earth mining project 'Matamulas' may provide, according to its developers, up to 2,100 Tn/year (33% of the annual UE demand).
 However, this project has been suspended by regional authorities due to social and environmental concerns.

 Sweden

 In January 2023, Swedish state-owned mining company LKAB announced that it had discovered a deposit of over 1 million metric tons of rare earths in the country's Kiruna area, which would make it the largest such deposit in Europe.

-China processes about 90% of the world's REEs.
-As a result, the European Union imports practically all of its rare earth elements from China.
-The European Union Parliament considers this to a strategic risk.